North Carolina Boards of Inquiry Lawyer

 When you need help, like with Fort Liberty BOI representation, you have W. James Payne Law Firm to guide you through your challenging process.
 Rules of boards of inquiry can differ, depending on the branch of service you are involved in.
 In most cases, your case can end if the board finds you not guilty of committing the act or if you do not meet disqualifying conditions.
 We seek for your case to end without any discipline handed down.

 Sometimes, cases can result in a possible discharge.
 Even though we seek to avoid such outcomes, they can still happen, and we are prepared to advocate for you in the subsequent steps.
 We can help you with the General Court-Martial Convening Authority if a discharge recommendation arises.
+Additionally, if you are facing criminal conspiracy charges, a criminal conspiracy lawyer can provide the necessary legal expertise to ensure that your rights are protected and help you navigate the complexities of both military and civilian legal proceedings.

 This body can significantly impact whether a discharge occurs.
 We can often help contradict the findings against you or get your charges suspended.
 At any stage in the typical procedure, we can help you take steps to aid in your case, whether by providing written documentation to help with your defense or advocating for a personal interview with the General Court-Martial Convening Authority so you can plead your case.